hwayne/learntla-v2/docs/index.rst

   Make a role so I can write ``:r:`thing``` for ```thing <thing>```

+  Use the .. sidebar directive!

+  Add an "external resources" section"

 .. note::

   Welcome to Learn TLA+!
 This is still a work in progress, please see :doc:`whatsnew` for updates and please raise any questions or concerns at the `github repo <https://github.com/hwayne/learntla-v2>`__.
 I'd love to hear your feedback!